Meeting the Locals

 “Yes, it is.
 OK, David, what are the basic limitations, please.”

 “Exactly, Ed.
-But for many basic things, like hammers etc., we won’t need you to layout the design, unless it’s something unusual.”
+But for many basic things like hammers etcetera we won’t need you to layout the design, unless it’s something unusual.”

 “Oh, good!
 That should make for a much better show.”